Hættuleg hljómsveit & glæpakvendið Stella

 Hættuleg hljómsveit & glæpakvendið Stella is an album released in September 1990 by Icelandic rock singer Megas.
 This double CD album features the Sugarcubes, a band led by Björk and Einar Örn Benediktsson.
 Guðlaugur Kristinn Óttarsson is featured here adding guitars.

-The album title means “A dangerous band & the criminal Stella”.
+The album was originally published in 2,999 numbered copies, a deliberate act since at the time an album had to sell in 3,000 copies in Iceland to be considered gold.